Touring Israel

 distance between cities in israel

 Israel is a fairly small state.
 It occupies a narrow strip of land on the southeastern Mediterranean coast, 470 km long and 135 km wide.
-To make it easier for you to navigate on a national scale, I will give a table of distances between major cities.
+To make it easier for you to navigate on a national scale, I would like to present a table of distances between major cities.

-At the next stage of planning an independent trip, you should determine in what way you are going to travel around the country:
+At the next stage of planning a trip to Israel, you should determine in what way you are going to travel around the country:

 transportation for touring israel

-The cost of the ticket depends on the travel time and the distance between cities.
-The fare for the route Tel Aviv - Jerusalem (travel time 1 hour) - 17-21 ILS, Tel Aviv - Haifa (travel time 1 hour) - 25 ILS, Tel Aviv - Eilat (travel time 5 hours) - 82 ILS.
+The cost of the bus ticket depends on the travel time and the distance between cities.
+The fare for the route Tel Aviv - Jerusalem (travel time 1 hour) - 17-25 ILS, Tel Aviv - Haifa (travel time 1 hour) - 28 ILS, Tel Aviv - Eilat (travel time 5 hours) - 82 ILS.
 Tickets can be purchased both at the ticket office of the bus station and directly from the driver.

-City buses start running from six in the morning until midnight.
-The entrance is only through the front door.
-The cost of a single trip on intracity routes is about $ 1.2.
+City buses start running from 05:30 A.M until midnight.
+The entrance is through the front and back doors with Rav Kav Pass.
+The cost of a single trip on intracity routes is about $ 1.4(5.2 NIS).

-Local and intercity connections in the Tel Aviv suburbs, Judea and Samaria are provided by the Dan bus company.
+The Dan bus company provides local and intercity connections in the Tel Aviv suburbs, Judea and Samaria.
 Help desk phone: + 972-6-639-4444.
 Website: www.dan.co.il

 Information about the services provided by all bus companies in the country is collected on the website: www.otobusim.com.

-The railroad is the second most popular form of public transport in Israel.
+The railroad is the second most popular form of public transport for touring Israel.
 The main convenience of this type of transport is that it works almost around the clock and one of its stations is located directly at the airport.
 Ben Gurion (terminal number 3).

 The trains are fast and comfortable.
-Both single-deck and double-deck carriages are equipped with climate controlled air conditioning, fluorescent lighting, electrical outlets, toilets and washbasins, armchairs, and tables.
+Single-deck and double-deck carriages are equipped with climate-controlled air conditioning, fluorescent lighting, electrical outlets, toilets and washbasins, armchairs, sockets, Wi-FI, and tables.

 Israel's railways are 750 km long and connect passenger stations located almost throughout the country except for Eilat.